sayyoramasharipova/sayyoramasharipova/README.md

-- 👋 Hi, I’m @sayyoramasharipova
+- 👋 Hi, I’m Sayyora
 - 👀 I’m interested in playing game
 - 🌱 I’m currently learning English language
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...